NaziyaThabasum7386/NaziyaThabasum7386/README.md

 - 👋 Hi, I’m @NaziyaThabasum7386
-- 👀 I’m interested to work in FRONTEND javascript devoloper
+- 👀 I’m interested to work in FRONTEND javascript developer
-- 🌱 I’m currently learning FULL STACK DEVOLOPMENT
+- 🌱 I’m currently learning FULL STACK DEVELOPMENT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...